Discover how FHA condo approvals work, including loans and eligibility criteria.

 What to do if the condo you want isn’t FHA approved

-Before you let a specific condo steal your heart, it’s important to know that not all condos are available to homebuyers with an FHA loan.
-This is because FHA loans are insured by the Federal Housing Administration (FHA) and there are strict requirements for the kinds of condos the FHA will approve.
+Before you make the big decision to let a specific condo steal your heart, it’s important to know about the FHA condo approval process.
+Not all condos are available to homebuyers with an FHA loan because FHA loans are insured by the Federal Housing Administration (FHA) and there are strict payment requirements for the kinds of condos the FHA will approve.
 If a condo doesn’t make the FHA’s list, you won’t be able to buy it with an FHA loan.
 So let’s dig into which condos are FHA approved, how to get an FHA loan, and what to do if the condo you want isn’t on the FHA’s list.

 What is an FHA approved condo?